Dependency Parsing with Bottom-up Hierarchical Pointer Networks: Preliminaries

 \subsection{Left-to-Right Transition System}

-\citet{fernandez-gonzalez-gomez-rodriguez-2019-left} propose an efficient transition system that is defined by a \textit{focus word pointer} $i$, which is used to point to the word currently being processed, and a single \textsc{Shift-Attach}-$p$ transition, which attaches the current focus word $w_i$ to its parent word $w_p$ in position $p$ (producing the dependency arc $w_p \rightarrow w_i$) and then moves the focus to the next word $w_{i+1}$.
-This algorithm starts at the first word ($w_1$) of a sentence of length $n$ and sequentially (from left to right) connects each word $w_i$ to its parent in just $n$ steps.\footnote{The top-down transition system by \citet{ma-etal-2018-stack} needs 2$n$-1 steps to parse a sentence of length $n$.} In Figure~\ref{fig:algos}(a), we depict the sequential prediction of \textsc{Shift-Attach}-$p$ transitions that produces all arcs in the dependency tree in Figure~\ref{fig:tree} following a left-to-right transition system.
+\citet{fernandez-gonzalez-gomez-rodriguez-2019-left} propose an efficient left-to-right transition system that is defined by a \textit{focus word pointer} $i$, which is used to point to the word currently being processed $w_i$, and a single \textsc{Shift-Attach}-$p$ transition, which assigns a parent word $w_p$ (in position $p$) to $w_i$ (producing the dependency arc $w_p \rightarrow w_i$) and then \spellchange{moves} the pointer \spellchange{making it point to the} next token $w_{i+1}$.
+Starting at the beginning of a sentence (of length $n$), this algorithm sequentially attaches each token $w_i$ to its parent in just $n$ steps.\footnote{The top-down transition system by \citet{ma-etal-2018-stack} needs 2$n$-1 steps to parse a sentence of length $n$.} In Figure~\ref{fig:algos}(a), we depict the sequential prediction of \textsc{Shift-Attach}-$p$ transitions that produces all arcs in the dependency tree in Figure~\ref{fig:tree} following a left-to-right transition system.

 In order to incrementally build a well-formed dependency tree during decoding, only \textsc{Shift-Attach}-$p$ transitions that do not generate cycles in the already-built dependency graph are allowed.
-Additionally, the left-to-right transition system can efficiently produce unrestricted dependency graphs, including non-projective structures; however, the projectivity constraint can be enforced, discarding transitions that produce crossing dependencies in those treebanks with a negligible presence of non-projectivity \cite{multipointer}.
+Additionally, the left-to-right transition system can efficiently produce unrestricted dependency graphs, including non-projective structures.\footnote{Non-projective dependency graphs are harder to produce since they are able to represent more complex syntactic phenomena by allowing crossing arcs.} However, the projectivity constraint can \spellchange{optionally} be enforced \spellchange{by} discarding transitions that produce crossing dependencies, which can be useful \spellchange{in treebanks} with a negligible presence of non-projectivity \citep{multipointer}.